myroms/roms_test/IRENE/Coupling/data_wrf_roms_wmc/Readme.md

 ### Debugging:

-The **ROMS** native coupling framework allow writting the selected exchange fields in numerous NetCDF files per coupling time step.
+The **ROMS** native coupling framework allows writing the selected exchange fields in numerous NetCDF files per coupling time step.

-$\color{#58A6FF}\textsf{\Large\&#x24D8;\kern{0.2cm}\normalsize Note:}$ Use this capability wisely and for few coupling step to avoid creating a huge amount of files and filling your disk space.
+$\color{#58A6FF}\textsf{\Large\&#x24D8;\kern{0.2cm}\normalsize Note:}$ Use this capability wisely and for a few coupling steps to avoid creating a huge amount of files and filling your disk space.

 The debugging of desired exchanged fields during coupling is activated when the